AjayManikantaG/contact-keeper/README.md

 6) Mongodb is hosted on mongo cloud.

-Please use npm start to start the app.
+Please use npm start to start the app!